ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 > ## Output files and directories
 >
-> After the logo and general information, the output starts with some important locations.
+> After the banner and general information, the output starts with some important locations.
 >
 > 1. Did ESMValTool use the right config file?
 > 1. What is the path to the example recipe?